Upgrade of Budd Park, Murwillumbah

 Why it’s happening?

-The decision to demolish the World Heritage Rainforest Centre has arisen from the need to address public safety and the risk of future flooding.
-Frequent flood events have caused significant damage to the building including its fixtures and footings, air conditioning units, electrical and plumbing systems, making it unsafe for occupancy.
+The decision to demolish the World Heritage Rainforest Centre came from the need to address public safety and the risk of future flooding.
+Frequent flood events caused significant damage to the building including its fixtures and footings, air conditioning units, electrical and plumbing systems, making it unsafe for occupancy.
 Engineers found ground movement, changes in concrete path levels, drainage issues, and pooling underneath the building, which could affect the structural foundations.
-There is also termite and wet rot damage.
-Due to its flood-prone location the building is now uninsurable, placing a financial burden on Council.
+There was also termite and wet rot damage.
+Due to its flood-prone location the building was deemed uninsurable, placing a financial burden on Council.

-Please consult the FAQs for additional details on the condition of the building and the planned works.
+Please consult the FAQs for additional details on the condition of the building and details of the works.

-Council has determined that the building will not be reinstated following the 2022 floods.
-This presents opportunities to deliver modern, resilient infrastructure that can better withstand future weather events.
+Council determined that the building would not be reinstated following the 2022 floods.
+This presented opportunities to deliver modern, resilient infrastructure that can better withstand future weather events.

 The Murwillumbah Visitor Information Centre has been relocated and is now conveniently situated at Murwillumbah Railway Station at the trail head of the Northern Rivers Rail Trail.